-The traditional “night off” for restaurants, it’s a challenge to find a good place to eat on Sunday and Monday… Best of Nice does the legwork to come up with a list of restaurants that can be counted on for an excellent meal on Sunday and Monday, in and around the Old Town.
+The traditional “night off” for restaurants, it’s a challenge to find a good place to eat on Sunday and Monday… Here’s a list of favorite restaurants that are not only open on Sunday and/or Monday, but can be counted on for an excellent meal!

-From my list of Best Restaurants: Medium Range, only three are open on Sundays and Mondays:
+From my list of Best Restaurants: Medium Price Range (which has more detailed descriptions of each), only three are open both Sundays and Mondays:

 Sunday and Monday are the perfect night to go Niçoise, with several truly excellent choices… in fact, these would be my picks to experience the local cuisine any day of the week: